jenkinsci/qualys-iac-security-plugin/README.md

 CloudView offers integration with Jenkins to scan and secure your IaC templates using the Jenkins pipeline job.
 It continuously verifies security misconfigurations against CloudView controls and displays the misconfigurations for each run.
-With a continuous visibility of the security posture of your laG Templates at Jenkins pipeline you can plan for remedia- tion to stay secure post deployment.
+With a continuous visibility of the security posture of your IaC Templates at Jenkins pipeline you can plan for remedia- tion to stay secure post deployment.

 For supported templates, other integrations, and features of Cloud laC Security, refer to